PatrickPalmer/UnrealLiveLinkCInterface/README.md

 ## Design considerations

-I wanted to use C language for the API as it has the smallest requirements to interface with any language.
-The API should compile with a C99 ANSI standard compiler though could work with C89 with minor changes (changing bool to int).
+I wanted to use C language (C89) for the API as it has the smallest requirements to interface with any language.
+ANSI standard C89 was choosen because it is compatible with Microsoft Visual Studio.

 This middleware code adds an extra layer between the third party software the Unreal Live Link.
 In doing so, it adds at least 1 additional memory copy for all data (both the initialization and the per frame data).
 In my case of a few thousand float values updating at 60Hz wasn't a concern.